OpenAccessRX/OpenAccessRX/README(1).md

 ## Setup-and-run instructions
 ### For Setting up a Local Development Server
+1. Go to the .env file and check if the DATABASE_URL, HF_ACCESS_TOKEN, PG_USER, PG_PASSWORD, and PORT variables are filled with your local back-end information.

+2. In terminal, run npm install to install dependencies in package.json

-1. Open and split a terminal
+3. Open and split a terminal

-2. In terminal window 1: run the instruction "npm run dev".
+4. In terminal window 1: run the instruction "npm run dev" to start the webpage (front end), visit this site to test: localhost:4321

-3. In terminal window 2: run the command "node server/server.js".
+5. In terminal window 2: run the command "node server/server.js" to start the server (back-end), visit this site to test: localhost:5000/api/test-db

-### For Setting up PostgreSQL to work with our project (data migration test)
+### For setting up PostgreSQL to work with our project (schema migration test)
 pgvector extension files must first be installed on the system where PostgreSQL is running:

 1. Stop the PostgreSQL Service: Ensure the server is not running while you modify its files.